 One of the nice things about Pocomoke City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In terms of college education, Pocomoke City is nearly on par with the US average for all cities of 21.84%: 20.35% of adults 25 and older in Pocomoke City have a bachelor's degree or advanced degree.
+The education level of Pocomoke City citizens is a little higher than the average for US cities and towns: 22.26% of adults in Pocomoke City have at least a bachelor's degree.

 The most common language spoken in Pocomoke City is English.
 Other important languages spoken here include Spanish and Persian.